Skip to main content

 The reaction quotient Q

-QQ has the same form as KcK_c but uses concentrations at any instant, not just at equilibrium.
-Comparing QQ with KcK_c tells you which way a reaction must proceed:
+QQ has the same form as KcK_c but uses concentrations at any instant.
+Comparing QQ with KcK_c predicts the direction of net reaction:

-• If Q<KcQ < K_c, the forward reaction is favoured (more product forms).
+• Q<KcQ < K_c: too few products, so the forward reaction is favoured.

-• If Q>KcQ > K_c, the reverse reaction is favoured.
+• Q>KcQ > K_c: too many products, so the reverse reaction is favoured.

-• If Q=KcQ = K_c, the system is at equilibrium.
+• Q=KcQ = K_c: the system is at equilibrium.

 Le Chatelier's principle

-• Increasing temperature favours the endothermic direction.
-For an exothermic forward reaction (ΔH<0\Delta H < 0), heating shifts the system left and decreases KcK_c.
+• Temperature: heating favours the endothermic direction.
+For an exothermic forward reaction (ΔH<0\Delta H < 0), heating shifts the system left and lowers KcK_c.

-• A catalyst speeds up both forward and reverse rates equally, so it shortens the time to reach equilibrium but does not change the position or KcK_c.
+• Catalyst: speeds up forward and reverse rates equally, so equilibrium is reached faster but the position and KcK_c are unchanged.

 When you answer a Le Chatelier question, always state the change, the direction of the shift, and the effect on the named species or on KcK_c.
 Markers reward that three-part structure.